What do I need to provide as proof of my degree qualification, for an eligibility application?

 Who counts as a ‘nominated representative’ for the Dean?

-You will need to contact your Medical School’s registrar’s office, because they will know who the nominated representative is for your Dean.
+You will need to contact your Medical School’s registrar’s office.
+They will know who the nominated representative is for your Dean.
+It cannot be an administrative member of staff.

-UKFPO does not accept evidence via email or post.
-This must be uploaded with your application.
+The UKFPO does not accept completed Deans Statements via email or post.
+It must be uploaded with your application onto Oriel.

 Can I use my Dean’s Statement as proof of English language proficiency?

-You can use your Dean’s Statement as proof of your English language proficiency, so long as your Medical School is not on this list:
+You can use your Dean’s Statement as proof of your English language proficiency, but only if your Medical School is not on this list: